Material-CMS/material-cms/README.md

 ## Apostrophe CMS, Fullpage.js & Materialize CSS

 ----

 ### This is my approach to integrate fullpage.js and materialize.css into the awesome Apostrophe CMS.

-Still in alpha but most main functions for building amazing static fullpage, material landing pages are implemented.
+Still in alpha but most main functions for building amazing fullpage, materialized content is working.
+You have 4 basic widgets but by their flexibility you got thousands of different possiblities to style your page.

 ![Screenshot](screenshot.jpg)